Last updated on

 - A change in your requirements

-- The case lasting longer than expected for reasons outside my control or yours (such as illness of witnesses, witnesses failing to attend, or a jury having to be discharged for legal reasons)
+- The case lasting longer than expected for reasons outside Charlie’s control or yours (such as illness of witnesses, witnesses failing to attend, or a jury having to be discharged for legal reasons)

-As a barrister, I am subject to the Bar Standards Board Handbook, which contains the Code of Conduct and other regulatory requirements.
+As a barrister, Charlie is subject to the Bar Standards Board Handbook, which contains the Code of Conduct and other regulatory requirements.
 Key obligations include:

-- The Cab Rank Rule: In certain circumstances, I must accept instructions if the case is within my area of practice and expertise, and appropriate fees are offered
+- The Cab Rank Rule: In certain circumstances, he must accept instructions if the case is within his area of practice and expertise, and appropriate fees are offered

-- Confidentiality: I must maintain client confidentiality subject to limited exceptions
+- Confidentiality: He must maintain client confidentiality subject to limited exceptions

-- Independence: I must act independently and maintain my professional independence
+- Independence: He must act independently and maintain his professional independence

-- Standards of Work: I must provide a competent standard of work and service
+- Standards of work: He must provide a competent standard of work and service

 Nothing in these terms excludes or limits liability for death or personal injury caused by negligence, fraud, or fraudulent misrepresentation.

-Information about how I collect, use, and protect your personal data is set out in my Privacy Policy.
+Information about how Charlie collects, uses, and protects your personal data is set out in his Privacy Policy.

 Complaints

-If you are unhappy with the service you have received, please refer to my Complaints Procedure for information about how to raise concerns.
+If you are unhappy with the service you have received, please refer to Charlie’s Complaints Procedure for information about how to raise concerns.

 The following website links provide further information concerning the way barristers conduct their business: